sibiraj-s/ngx-tiptap/README.md

 **Note**: No styling is provided by default.
 You are in full control of how your editor looks.
 Refer [tiptaps's styling guide](https://www.tiptap.dev/guide/styling) for more information.

-And, Since the editor is dynamically created you may need to set [ViewEncapsulation](https://angular.io/guide/view-encapsulation) to `None` apply the styles.
+And, Since the editor is dynamically created, You may need to set [ViewEncapsulation](https://angular.io/guide/view-encapsulation) to `None` to apply the styles.

 ## Options